 Indiana NAACP and League of Women Voters of Indiana v.
 Lawson

 On June 8, 2018, a federal court blocked enforcement of Indiana’s controversial voter purge law in a case filed by the Brennan Center on behalf of the Indiana NAACP and the League of Women Voters of Indiana.
+On July 10, 2018, the defendants appealed the preliminary injunction order to the 7th Circuit Court of Appeals, and the court heard oral argument on the appeal on January 14, 2018.
 The suit challenges a recently enacted law, Senate Bill 442, which violates the National Voter Registration Act by eliminating requirements to provide a notice and waiting period for a group of voters flagged by the Crosscheck program, an interstate database.
 The suit, filed on August 23, 2017, seeks to compel Indiana to reinstate federal requirements.

 Voter purges, the process by which states remove the names of supposedly ineligible individuals from registration lists, can sweep in eligible voters if done improperly.
 While responsible voter list maintenance is necessary and appropriate, largescale voter purges without safeguards can result in wrongful disenfranchisement.
 Necessary safeguards include compliance with the National Voter Registration Act of 1993 (NVRA), also known as motor-voter.
 Among other requirements, the NVRA provides that before voters can be removed because of change of residence, they must either confirm that they have moved or receive a mailed notice that they are going to be removed, fail to respond, and fail to vote in two consecutive federal elections.
 Voter purges also risk removing ineligible voters if election officials use bad data (or use data in a sloppy manner) in their attempt to identify ineligible voters.